HomeBrain-ARG/People_Counter_Intel_OpenVino/WRITEUP.md

 • Using Model Optimizer to Generate IR Files Containing the Custom Layer.
 • Edit the CPU Extension Template Files.
 • Execute the Model with the Custom Layer.

+In our project, pre-trained SSD TensorFlow models have been used, as we have observed, the more complex the chosen models have been, the more custom layers we have found.

 ## Comparing Model Performance: